43rd Venla Relay

 Controls and Punching

 The actual race controls are similar to the model controls.
 Model controls are located at the competition information center and adjacent to the entrance gates.
-The Jukola relay controls for legs 1–4 are provided with reflectors.
+There are no reflectors on the controls.
 The controls have to be visited in numerical order.
 The control’s number and code are printed on the map next to the control symbol.
 The competition also requires competitors to punch in the finish and in the changeover, at the end of the finish and changeover lines.

 Please be aware that in the terrain control points can be very close together and are very similar looking.
 Please make sure you visit the correct control point that is marked on the map.